-Typical neoliberal glorifying of corporate-written global trade deals, without any recognitions of the downsides of nearly two decades of NAFTA, or the effects of trade on manufacturing and industry generally.
+That’s just typical neoliberal glorifying of corporate-written global trade deals, without any recognitions of the downsides of nearly two decades of NAFTA, or the effects of trade on manufacturing and industry generally. [cont’d]

 In a statement, AFL-CIO President Richard Trumka took more of the bright-side view, stressing that the impact of Mexico’s inclusion in the TPP depends on the text of that agreement.
 Trumka, no fan of NAFTA, said that TPP could represent improvements on the status quo.
 I think this is more about Trumka trying to influence the course of the negotiations.

 To the extent that key TPP provisions represent improvements over NAFTA rules, Mexico’s accession has the potential to benefit working families both here and in Mexico.
 To the extent that weaker rules prevail, workers will continue to pay a high price for the job displacement and regulatory erosion caused by NAFTA and other trade agreements, while corporations will continue to benefit […]

 Neither American nor Mexican workers can afford another corporate-directed trade agreement.
 Good jobs, secure labor rights, and rising standards of living for all workers must guide the TPP negotiations.

 Mexican President Calderon said, darkly, “I know that other nations want to join the TPP, and I hope that they’ll be able to do that soon.”
 This could be NAFTA times a hundred before it’s done.